-Records of safeguarding/child protection disclosures, observations or concerns should be completed electronically via the dedicated portal form, or as a paper version.
+Records of safeguarding/child protection disclosures, observations or concerns should be completed electronically via the CPOMS platform, or as a paper version.
 These records should be promptly submitted to the relevant DSL/DDSL, who will then take the necessary actions required.